 Content is at the core of all business growth strategies.
 Without great content users won’t engage, Google won’t rank you, and the risk of being affected by a search engine update increases.

-We have written about content quality alot, and yet still find websites who are creating low-value, generic, 500 word articles that provide no value.
+We have written about content quality over and over, and yet still find websites that are creating low-value, generic, 500-word articles that provide no value.

-There are two parts to of content that we find issues with the most.
+There are two parts to the content that we find issues with the most.

-Before hitting publish, determine if your content is valuable by asking these 4 questions.
+Before hitting publish, determine if your content is valuable to both users and search engines by asking these 4 questions.

 - Does this article have spelling, stylistic, or factual errors?
 If your content has errors, you need to do a better job during the editing phase.